-Kaldor Public Art Projects celebrates its 50th anniversary
+Kaldor Public Art Projects celebrates 50 Years

 In 2019, Kaldor Public Art Projects celebrates 50 years of cultural exchange, through the development and presentation of 35 ambitious international art projects in Australia.
-Over the years, the Goethe-Institut has frequently collaborated with Kaldor Public Art Projects, and this partnership is extended in the current Making Art Public exhibition and program.
+Over the years, the Goethe-Institut has frequently collaborated with Kaldor Public Art Projects, and this partnership is continued in the current Making Art Public exhibition and program.

 Key moments include the Gregor Schneider project 21 Beach Cells

 (2007) in which the artist transformed Bondi Beach with a new maze-like fenced environment.
 Thomas Demand’s project The Dailies